material-components/material-components-android/docs/components/Checkbox.md

 ### Checkbox states

-Checkboxes can be selected, unselected, or indeterminate.
+Checkboxes can be selected, unselected, or indeterminate, and those states on error.
 Checkboxes have enabled, disabled, hover, focused, and pressed states.

 ![Checkbox states in an array.
 Columns are enabled, disabled, hover, focused, pressed.
-Rows are selected, unselected, or indeterminite](assets/checkbox/checkbox_states.png)
+Rows are selected, unselected, or indeterminite, and selected on error, unselected on error, or indeterminate on error.](assets/checkbox/checkbox_states.png)

+1. Enabled
+2. Disabled
+3. Hover
+4. Focused
+5. Pressed

 ### Styles